Lunerio/SERVER_CONFIG/README.md

 - Copies the holberton key (from 0x0B-SSH Task 3) to the authorized_keys file
 - Installs NginX and makes the basic configuration within our two servers
 * For more information go to the README from the web_server folder
 * DO THE FIREWALL CONFIGURATION MANUALLY.
-CHECK THE PORTS BEFORE LEAVING THE>
+CHECK THE PORTS BEFORE LEAVING THE SERVER